-Kailyn Lowry Blasts Javi Marroquin’s New Girlfriend On Twitter, What Is He Saying Now?
+Kailyn Lowry Blasts Javi Marroquin’s New Girlfriend On Twitter: What Is He Saying Now?

 “I had an amazing weekend,” he told Radar Online on July 24.
 “I don’t know why she tweeted that to be honest.”

-Javi Marroquin’s ex-wife faced tons of backlash after sharing her message with fans online who laughed at the idea that because Marroquin had gone jet skiing with her, he shouldn’t do so with anyone else.
+Javi Marroquin’s ex-wife faced tons of backlash after sharing her message with fans, who laughed at the idea that because Marroquin had gone jet skiing with her, he shouldn’t do so with anyone else.
 Others slammed the reality star, who is currently pregnant with her third child with a third man who she is no longer dating, for continuing to be mean to someone who she left while he was deployed.

-As fans may recall, Kailyn Lowry announced she was divorcing Javi Marroquin during his deployment in Qatar and got pregnant with the baby of her now-ex boyfriend, Chris Lopez, just months later.
+As fans may recall, Kailyn Lowry announced she was divorcing Javi Marroquin during his deployment in Qatar and got pregnant with the baby of her now-ex boyfriend Chris Lopez just months later.

-Javi Marroquin debuted his new girlfriend on Instagram weeks ago and fans are convinced that Kailyn Lowry is jealous of what they have deemed as a clear upgrade.
+Javi Marroquin debuted his new girlfriend on Instagram weeks ago, and fans are convinced Kailyn Lowry is jealous of what they have deemed as a clear upgrade.

 My lady pic.twitter.com/Y4V0V1nDPX